w3f/Grants-Program/applications/TuxedoDapp.md

 ### Ecosystem Fit

 **Where and how does your project fit into the ecosystem?**
-- TuxedoDapp seeks to propel the Tuxedo project forward by addressing its current limitations and showcasing the capabilities of Polkadot with the UTXO paradigm.
-By developing a user-friendly web wallet and a simple Dapp, we aim to provide a valuable use case for users of this ecosystem with limited experience in UTXO.
+- TuxedoDApp seeks to propel the Tuxedo project forward by addressing its current limitations and showcasing the capabilities of Polkadot with the UTXO paradigm.
+By developing a user-friendly web wallet and a simple DApp, we aim to provide a valuable use case for users of this ecosystem with limited experience in UTXO.

 **Who is your target audience?**
 - **Developers and Enthusiasts from other blockchains:** Developers interested in experimenting with another paradigm but also developers from other ecosystem more "bitcoin-based" that want to try Polkadot.

 - **New Learners in Blockchain Development:** Individuals who are new to blockchain development and want to learn by engaging with the Tuxedo framework.
-The Tuxedo Web Wallet and Dapp can serve as educational tools, providing a practical environment for learners to understand and experiment with UTXO-based blockchain concepts.
+The Tuxedo Web Wallet and DApp can serve as educational tools, providing a practical environment for learners to understand and experiment with UTXO-based blockchain concepts.

 **Are there any other projects similar to yours in the Substrate/Polkadot/Kusama ecosystem?**

-- Tuxedo is unique and we are not aware of any implemented Dapp as of today.
+- Tuxedo is unique and we are not aware of any implemented DApp as of today.

 ## Team :busts_in_silhouette: